Embassy & Consulate

 Embassy or consulate: when this path matters

-Important boundary: Vietnam GoEasy is a private travel assistance service.
+Important boundary: Vietnam GoEasy is a private travel-assistance service.
 We can help explain practical options, review ordinary short-stay cases, and support arrival services where suitable, but we cannot replace an embassy, consulate, airline, immigration authority, employer, school, or legal adviser.

 Quick decision: which path should you consider?